Table of Contents[Hide][Show]

 Paint Overspray

-According ot our experience, the most common type is paint overspray that we commonly deal with.
+According to our experience, the most common type is paint overspray that we commonly deal with.
 This happens when wet paint mist or large drops land onto your vehicle during painting projects nearby.
-Nearby construction such has house renovations or DIY projects gone wrong where they have not been properly covered and with the assistance of wind, paint makes it way over to your car, unfortunately.
+Nearby construction such as house renovations or DIY projects gone wrong where they have not been properly covered and with the assistance of wind, paint makes it way over to your car, unfortunately.

 Safe Ways to Remove Paint Overspray

 You may think that it would be simple to remove paint overspray, just as easy as washing the car, right – but not quite so, especially against non-water based paint.
-This is where it becomes super tricky, the process requires careful attention using special tools like clay bars or putty scrapers.
-However, even the use of clay bars, spray lubricants, special solvents may be proven helpless at times and will require more agressive techniques and chemicals, which will demand a machine polish at the end to help level the paintwork as a finishing touch, followed by a wax.
+This is where it becomes super tricky: the process requires careful attention using special tools like clay bars or putty scrapers.
+However, even the use of clay bars, spray lubricants, and special solvents may be proven helpless at times and will require aggressive techniques and chemicals, which will demand a machine polish at the end to help level the paintwork as a finishing touch, followed by a wax.

 Industrial Fall-Out – Chemicals, Concrete, Aerosols…